 Common Sand Filter Problems

-In this section, I will review some troubleshooting for different sand filter issues.
+In this section, I will review how to troubleshoot different sand filter issues.

 Finding small amounts of filter media in the pool water with DE and sand filters is not uncommon.
 When changing the sand or backwashing, you may notice bits of sand have made their way into the pool.
 This usually isn’t a problem as long as the amount of sand is minimal.

-If you notice unusual amounts of sand collecting in the pool, there may be a more significant issue at play.
-Old filters may have worn down, or parts may be broken, so you will likely need to take the filter apart and examine all of the components.
+If you notice unusual amounts of sand collecting in the pool, a more significant issue may be at play.
+Old filters may have worn down, or parts may be broken, so you will likely need to take the filter apart and examine all the components.

-The first step in fixing this issue is to determine the cause of your filter blowing out sand.
+The first step in fixing this issue is determining the cause of your filter blowing out sand.

-High filter pressure is something all pool owners will run into at some point, and it is not usually something to worry about.
+High filter pressure is an issue all pool owners will run into at some point, and it is not usually something to worry about.
 Depending on the specific sand filter model, you should expect to keep your filter pressure at 5-20 psi.
 Check the manufacturer’s instructions for the optimal range.

 Here are some of the common causes of high filter pressure.